Applebee's: 2007–present: Acquisition by IHOP

 On July 16, 2007, IHOP Corp. announced that it agreed to buy Applebee's International for about $2.1 billion.
 Applebee's shareholders would receive $25.50 in cash per share, representing a 4.6% premium to the closing price on July 13, 2007.

-The acquisition was completed on November 29, 2007, after which IHOP Corp. was renamed DineEquity.
+The acquisition was completed on November 29, 2007, after which IHOP Corp. was renamed Dine Equity.
 The combined company became the largest full-service restaurant company in the world, with more than 3,250 locations.
 A major goal for the new ownership was to revitalize the chain, as well as shift towards a franchise model for the majority of its locations.

 In 2013, the chain faced an uproar on the Internet after firing a waitress who posted a picture of a customer's receipt that had a rude note written on it objecting to a required gratuity, and then poorly handling their response to the incident.

 On August 11, 2017, DineEquity announced that Applebee's would close between 105 and 135 locations by the end of the year.
 Same-store sales decreased 7% in the previous quarter.

 In-late 2017, Applebee's began to place an increased focus on promotions involving low-cost cocktails, including a $1 margarita promotion dubbed the "Dollarita" in October, and $1 Long Island iced tea (promoted as "L.I.T.s") in December.
 The drinks would serve as a loss leader, with customers subsequently upsold towards higher-priced food products.
 Despite hesitation by some franchisees to participate, the promotions were associated with a major increase in traffic at some locations, and prompted the chain to offer similar promotions later on.
 Dine Brands' new CEO Steve Joyce credited the promotions with having helped influence a major financial turnaround at the company, noting that almost all customers who ordered one also ordered food, and that some customers also moved towards the other cocktails on its menu.

 As of December 31, 2019, there were 1,787 restaurants operating system-wide in the United States and 15 other countries, including 69 that are company owned and 1,718 that are franchised.
-United States locations have steadily declined in recent years and as of December 26, 2022, there were 1,586 locations.
+United States locations have steadily declined in recent years and as of March 2025, there were just over 1,600 locations.

+In March 2024, Dine Brands announced it was exploring Applebee’s-IHOP dual-branded restaurants that might launch within 12-24 months, after the successful introduction of prototypes in international markets.
+CEO John Peyton said the restaurants were the same size as standalone restaurants of each brand but generated twice the revenue.